Ratchet & Clank: Rift Apart: Reception

 Chris Carter of Destructoid praised the game's presentation, saying that "we’re at the point of playable Pixar."
 Carter praised the performances of the voices cast alongside the soundtrack.
 He also enjoyed how the new hardware reduced loading times and felt that Rift Apart utilized the DualSense controller well.

 Game Informer's Andrew Reiner particularly commended the game's visuals, and the designs of the environment, adding that "it steals your eye with its stunning vistas, makes you care about the characters".
 Reiner made positive comments about the Rift Tether feature, stating that its inclusion in the game elevates the gameplay experience, that quite, "often wowing you with just how different the next world is compared to the one you are currently standing in."

 In a glowing review, Ryan Gilliam from Polygon wrote that Rift Apart was an impressive game that took advantage of the PlayStation 5 hardware.
 "But more importantly, it’s a great entry in a nearly two-decade-old franchise, offering fans more wacky weapons, clever writing, and fresh biomes to explore."

 GameSpot's Steve Watts gave the game a positive review, praising the outstanding game presentation, inventive weaponry and smooth controls, adding that "Ratchet & Clank: Rift Apart is flashy and technically impressive without feeling self-important."

 Sales

-In the United Kingdom, Rift Apart became the second biggest launch of the series behind the remake from 2016.
+In the United Kingdom, Ratchet & Clank: Rift Apart became the second biggest launch of the series behind the remake from 2016.
 Rift Apart also had the second biggest physical launch for a PlayStation 5 game behind another game developed by Insomniac, the launch title Spider-Man: Miles Morales.
 Sales in the United Kingdom continued to be strong in the second and third weeks of release as well.
-In Japan, Rift Apart was the third bestselling retail game during its first week of release, with 14,663 physical copies being sold across the country.
-Rift Apart was also the bestselling video game software in the United States during the month of its release.
+In Japan, Rift Apart was the third best-selling retail game during its first week of release, with 14,663 physical units being sold across the country.
+Rift Apart was also the best-selling video game in the United States during the month of its release.

-As of July 18, 2021, the game has sold over 1.1 million copies worldwide.
+Ratchet & Clank: Rift Apart had sold over 1.1 million units by July 2021.
+In December 2023, Insomniac Games were the victims of a ransomware attack causing private data and information to be leaked publicly.
+Parts of these leaks revealed that in June 2020 Rift Apart was projected to sell 2.2 million units and generate $73 million in revenue on an $81 million budget.
+In the same leak it was revealed that over 2.7 million copies of the game were shipped (sell-in) and turned a profit with $145 million in net sales by February 2022.
+Further leaks revealed that Rift Apart had sold over 3.97 million units by its second calendar year (June 2023).